khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 ### Labels

 Input field and text area labels are set in bold and positioned above the form element by default.
 Labels must use the **for** attribute for accessibility reasons.
-Labels for [checkboxes and radios](#checkbox) are set in regular font weight.
+Labels for [checkboxes and radio buttons](#checkbox) are set in regular font weight.

 In rare cases and exceptions, the label can be placed to the left of the input field.
 Examples include single input fields (e.g. "Sort by" dropdowns) and horizontally distributed forms.